eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

 ## **Prerequisites**

-Prior to installing Explorer for Endevor, ensure that you meet the following prerequisites:
+Prior to using Explorer for Endevor, ensure that you meet the following prerequisites:

 - Access to Mainframe
 - Access to CA Endevor® SCM